 With the entry of Uber, the conventional Taxi industry is dying a slow death.
 To survive they have to either emulate the Uber way or make them attractive to a specific segment of taxi riders.
-The scope of this article is to provide enough information for those plan to become Uber drivers.
-We have done our research; some of us became Uber drivers just for the purpose and we also took the pain to take multitude of Uber rides to talk to the Uber drivers to understand the challenges they face.
+The scope of this article is to provide enough information for those planning to become Uber drivers.
+We have done our research; some of us even became Uber drivers for the purpose .
+We also took the pain to take multitude of Uber rides to talk to the Uber drivers to understand the challenges they face.
 Here are the facts we found about Uber.
 We will make it like a Q&A section so that we can address the very questions that you would like to ask.
 This article is prepared for wannabe Uber Drivers in Australia.
 But we have done our trials in Melbourne and the data we have given here is exclusively Melbourne based.
 It is going to be more or less the same in other Australian capital cities too.

 You need the following documents to become a Uber driver in Australia They are Driver’s License, Driver accreditation Certificate (Optional), Passport or Birth Certificate and a criminal history check certificate.
 The costs associated will come under $200.

 If you are continuing it as a business and not as an occasional ride share, you need to register for an ABN and GST through the Government’s business portal.
 The costs associated with can be found from the ASIC website or the Victorian Government Business portal (If you are in Victoria, otherwise look for information in your respective states) .
 Once you become a Uber driver you will have to submit BAS (Business activity Statement) at specific intervals to the ATO.
 If you require professional help for this, you have to consider related expenses.
 It is easy as 1,2,3 and can be done with the click of your mouse at the comfort of your home.

 You will find detailed information on, how to become a Uber driver in their website.
 The process we describe here is solely for the purpose of estimating the costs associated with it.